Theodor-Lindberg/pyb-embedded/readme.md

 You are now done and your program should be running.

 ### 3.4 Debugging from Visual Studio Code
 To flash and debug from Visual Studio Code the [Cortex Debug-extension][cortex-debug] must be installed.
 If you don't have the J-Link software in your path variable you can specify it using the `cortex-debug.JLinkGDBServerPath` in the *setting.json* file, note that it has to be the full path to your *JLinkGDBServerCL*.

+## 4 Continuous Integration
+The project uses the hosted continuous integration service Travis CI.
+Right now only builds on Ubuntu are run.

-## 4 Software Revisions
+## 5 Software Revisions
 This is a list of all the softwares and their versions that I currently use:
-* Visual Studio Code *1.37.0*
+* Visual Studio Code *1.37.1*
     * C/C++ *0.24.1*
     * CMake *0.0.17*
     * Cmake Tools *1.1.3*